abhirajsuresh/Nudgr_UXPilot_1/PLAN_COMPLETION_SUMMARY.md

 ### 3. `PLAN_COMPLETION_SUMMARY.md` (This File)
 - Quick overview of what was verified
 - Summary of findings
-- What you have vs. what needs fixing
+- What you have vs. what was fixed (all critical issues now resolved)

 ---